Chart Color Schemes

 Kyogle is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, Kyogle statistical area (Lv2) had an estimated population of around 2,332 as of November 2025.
-This reflects a growth of 84 people, representing a 3.7% increase from the 2021 Census figure of 2,248.
-The change is inferred from AreaSearch's estimation of the resident population at 2,267 in June 2024, following an examination of the latest ERP data release by the ABS and validation of an additional 20 new addresses since the Census date.
-This results in a density ratio of 77 persons per square kilometer, indicating significant space per person and potential room for further development.
-Kyogle's growth rate exceeded that of its SA3 area (0.5%), positioning it as a growth leader in the region.
-Overseas migration contributed approximately 51% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Kyogle is estimated at around 2,334.
+This reflects an increase from the 2021 Census figure of 2,248 people, a rise of 86 individuals (3.8%).
+The change was inferred from AreaSearch's estimation of the resident population at 2,267 following examination of the ABS' latest ERP data release in June 2024, along with an additional 21 validated new addresses since the Census date.
+This results in a population density ratio of 77 persons per square kilometer.
+Kyogle's growth rate exceeded that of its SA3 area (0.6%), marking it as a regional growth leader.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to projections, the area's population is expected to decline by 168 persons by 2041.
-However, specific age cohorts such as the 85 and over group are anticipated to grow, with a projected increase of 84 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+According to these projections, the suburb of Kyogle's population is expected to contract by 169 persons by 2041, while the 85 and over age group is projected to increase by 84 people during this period.

 Frequently Asked Questions - Population